Facts About Our Work in Honduras

-Five phases have been completed:
+Three of the five phases have been completed:

-As of August 2017, Food For The Poor has built five clinics, a trauma bay–the country’s first, a physical rehabilitation and speech therapy center, a 5,000-square-foot maternity center for the nations’ second-largest hospital, an emergency room and is building the first and only hospital on the island of Guanaja, and is renovating and expanding the emergency room wing for Internal Medicine, Orthopedics and Surgery.
+In 2017, Food For The Poor built seven clinics, a trauma bay–the country’s first, a physical rehabilitation and speech therapy center, a 5,000-square-foot maternity center for the nations’ second-largest hospital, and an emergency room.
+Food For The Poor also is building the first and only hospital on the island of Guanaja, and is renovating and expanding the emergency room wing for Internal Medicine, Orthopedics and Surgery.

 - Food For The Poor provides cancer treatment for women, including biopsies, lumpectomies, mastectomies, radiation and chemotherapy treatments through its ongoing Ribbons of Love Women’s Cancer Treatment Program.
-Food For The Poor has treated more than 60 women.
+Food For The Poor has treated more than 80 women.

-In 2016, Food For The Poor added one additional fishing village was built in 2017 in Trujillo, Colon, known as Capiro y Gerico.
+In 2017, Food For The Poor added one additional fishing village in Trujillo, Colon, known as Capiro y Gerico.
 This brings the total number of fishing villages to 15.
 Each fishing village receives four or five fiberglass boats with 40 HP motors for each boat, which are shared by a team of 16 to 28 fishermen.
 The villages are equipped with coolers and freezers, locking storage sheds, fishing tackle and safety equipment, GPS, depth finders and a gear shed to house all of the equipment.

 - A fish market was built to support the two fishing villages in Tela.
 The market has a storefront and courtyard restaurant.
 Training in administration, culinary arts, presentation and hospitality is being provided.

-- As of August 2017, Food For The Poor has built 15 schools, which include technical, secondary and elementary schools.
+- In 2017, Food For The Poor built 18 schools, which include technical, secondary and elementary schools.
 A large-scale technical school known as Choloma Technical School will extend educational accessibility to more than 1,400 students.
 The school provides an education from first to ninth grade, and features several vocational training courses as well as specialization courses necessary for admittance into a university.
 Food For The Poor is building a transportation school and a large-scale vocational school in Ocotepeque.

 - Food For The Poor has a community development project with an agricultural component in La Campa.
-This project consists of 90 homes with a school, playground, community center, drainage ditches, eco-stoves and water purification units, two water tanks with distribution grids to pipe water directly to each home, and a drip-water irrigation agriculture project on more than 14 acres of land for the cultivation of tabasco peppers, green peppers, beans, corn and tomatoes.
+This project consists of 90 homes with a school, playground, community center, drainage ditches, eco-stoves and water purification units, three water tanks with distribution grids to pipe water directly to each home, and a drip-water irrigation agriculture project on more than 14 acres of land for the cultivation of tabasco peppers, green peppers, beans, corn and tomatoes.
 It also is equipped with a greenhouse with aquaponics.